maverickspectacle/database/pages/gender.md

 Pornography use is either unassociated or negatively associated with nearly all relationship outcomes for married and unmarried Americans<ref>https://www.researchgate.net/publication/337991489_Pornography_and_Relationship_Quality_Establishing_the_Dominant_Pattern_by_Examining_Pornography_Use_and_31_Measures_of_Relationship_Quality_across_30_National_Surveys</ref>.

 Adults who had watched pornographic films in the past year were more likely to be divorced, have had an extramarital affair, and report less marital and overall happiness<ref>https://link.springer.com/article/10.1007/s10834-014-9391-6</ref>.

+#### Violence

+Pornography is related to sexual aggression, particularly verbal as opposed to physical aggression<ref>https://onlinelibrary.wiley.com/doi/abs/10.1111/jcom.12201</ref>.
+However, as pornography availability increased, sex crimes either decreased or did not increase<ref>https://www.sciencedirect.com/science/article/abs/pii/S0160252709000715</ref>.

+#### Actor Health

+Porn actresses had more sexual partners, were more concerned about STDs, and enjoyed sex more.
+They also had higher levels of self-esteem, positive feelings, social support, sexual satisfaction, and spirituality.
+They were however more likely to have used drugs<ref>https://pubmed.ncbi.nlm.nih.gov/23167939/</ref>.

+### Sex Work

+Repressive policing of sex workers is associated with increased risk of sexual/physical violence from clients or other partners, also increasing risk of STIs for sex workers.
+It also disrupted sex workers' work environments, support networks, safety and risk reduction strategies, and access to health services and justice<ref>https://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.1002680</ref>.

+Decriminalization of prostitution, while increasing the size of the sex market, also led to a significant decline in reported rape offences<ref>https://conference.iza.org/conference_files/riskonomics2015/kastoryano_s6317.pdf</ref><ref>https://www.eurekalert.org/news-releases/718952</ref>.

 ### Polygamy